kudouhei/solution_architect_learning/src/azure/06-azure-storage/ch6.md

 #### Azure File Sync
 Azure File Share is a cloud-based file share that enables you to access the file share from any computer anywhere in the world.

+The service offers versatility when it comes to connectivity, as it allows you to use any protocol that’s available on Windows Server to access your data locally, including Server Message Block (SMB), Network File System (NFS), and File Transfer Protocol over TLS (FTPS).

 In simple words, you can synchronize the files you have on-premises with Azure File Share.

 The following are the advantages of File Sync: